vlayer-xyz/vlayer/book/src/appendix/architecture/solidity.md

 ## Data flow

-Proving data flow is somewhat complex.
+Proving data flow is composed of three steps.
 It starts at guest, which returns `GuestOutput`.
 GuestOutput consist of two fields: `execution_commitment` and `evm_call_result`.
 See the code snippets below for pseudocode:

 ```rust
 pub struct GuestOutput {